nuuuuurinn/Search-Algorithms/README.md

-# Project 1: Solve the River Crossing Puzzle with search algorithms (DFS, BFS, UCS, A*)
+# Project: Solve the River Crossing Puzzle with search algorithms (DFS, BFS, UCS, A*)

 ### Project Description
 The River Crossing Puzzle is a classic AI problem.
 In this puzzle, you must transport a group of characters across a river using a boat, subject to rules and constraints.